Military technology: Cyberspace

 In 2011, the US Defense Department declared cyberspace a new domain of warfare; since then DARPA has begun a research project known as "Project X" with the goal of creating new technologies that will enable the government to better understand and map the cyber territory.
 Ultimately giving the Department of Defense the ability to plan and manage large-scale cyber missions across dynamic network environments.

+Artificial intelligence

+In the early 2020s, artificial intelligence is shifting the focus from slow, manual strategy to rapid, algorithm-driven decision-making.
+Militaries around the world are integrating commercial and specialized AI to gain an operational advantage in combat, intelligence and defense.